 - 1. Correctly set up a computer with related linking hardware to an electronic knitting machine. - 2.
 Utilize various knitting software to create original stitch designs. - 3.
 Successfully navigate and utilize the current knitting software for integrated electronic knitting. - 4.
-Develop a well-organized reference binder of original product pattern samples, stitch designs and patterns and comprehensive notes.
+Develop a well-organized reference inventory of original product pattern samples, stitch designs and patterns and comprehensive notes. - 5.
+Understand when and how to use technology to expedite their knit design process.